Eighonet/parking-research/README.md

 - mAlexNet;
 - VGG-16;
 - VGG-19;
-- CFEN;
+- CFEN.

-Transformer-based models:
+Vision transformer models:

 - ViT (no prt);
 - ViT (prt);
 - DeiT (prt);
 - PiT (prt);
-- ViT (SPT LSA);
+- ViT (SPT LSA).

-List of implemented baseline models for detection-based classification:
+List of implemented baseline models for intersection-based classification:

 - Faster R-CNN with ResNet-50 backbone;
 - Faster R-CNN with MobileNet backbone;
 - Faster R-CNN with VGG-19 backbone;
 - RetinaNet with ResNet-50 backbone;
 - RetinaNet with MobileNet backbone;
-- RetinaNet with VGG-19 backbone;
+- RetinaNet with VGG-19 backbone.

-All experiments were run on NVIDIA Tesla V100 GPUs.
+All experiments were conducted on NVIDIA Tesla V100 GPUs.

 # Prerequisites

-To run the code you can install the requirements using the following command:
+To run the code, you need to install the requirements using the following command:

 ```bash
 pip install -r requirements.txt
 ```

-Or you can create and activate conda enviroment
+Alternatively, you can create and activate the conda enviroment:

 ```bash
 conda env create -f environment.yml
 conda activate parking_research
 ```

-We recommend to use Python version >= 3.7.
-We also recommend to use GPU for training and inference.
-Also we recommend to use torchvision >= 1.7.0 as far as some of the architectures are not implemented in the previous versions.
+We recommend using Python >= 3.7 and torchvision >= 1.7.0 as far as some of the architectures are not implemented in the previous versions.

 # Baseline models

 All baseline models are located in the `baselines` folder.
-All models are implemented using PyTorch.
-You can train models using `train` files by just passing model name respectively.
+All models are implemented using PyTorch and can be trained with the help of `train` files by passing the model name.

 # Data processing

-Data processing script are located in the `data_preprocessing` folder.
-Just run the `process_data.py` file to preprocess your dataset.
+The data processing script `process_data.py` is located in the `data_preprocessing` folder.
 You should pass the name of your dataset as an argument:

 ```bash
 python process_data.py --dataset DATASET_NAME
 ```

-**Important!**: you should configure following folder structure:
+**Important!**: you should configure the following folder structure:

 ```
 [DATASET_NAME]